-- Schedule III: exempt preparations of drugs in Schedules I or II specifically listed formulations - e.g. codeine preparations when compounded with one or more ingredients and containing not more than 100 mg of the drug per dosage unit
+- Schedule III: exempt preparations of drugs in Schedules I or II in 8 specifically listed formulations - e.g. codeine preparations when compounded with one or more ingredients and containing not more than 100 mg of the drug per dosage unit and a concentration of not more than 2.5 percent in undivided preparations.

 - Schedule IV: drugs in Schedule I which are particularly liable to abuse and to produce ill effects.
-Such liability is not offset by substantial therapeutic advantages - etorphine, heroin, fentanyl analogues
+Such liability is not offset by substantial therapeutic advantages

+- Covers substance listed and the salts

+- Currently 18 substances listed including:

+- Carfentanil

+- Etorphine

+- Heroin

-Single Convention -Types of Control
+Single Convention - Types of Control

-TREATY- BASED OBLIGATION: Article
+TREATY-BASED OBLIGATION: Article

 Limit to medical and scientific purposes 2, 4

 Authorization of imports and exports 31

 Record-keeping 34b

 Medical prescriptions required 2, 30

 Prevent Accumulation of Stocks 29

 Licensure of manufacturers and distributors 30

 Quotas 29

 Possession of drugs under legal authority 33

 Security and Inspection 35 - 38

 DEA OBLIGATIONS AS COMPETENT AUTHORITY:

 Import/Export Statistics (Form A) 20

 Narcotic Estimates (Form B) 19

 Narcotic Annual Statistics (Form C) 20